General Finishes Gel Stain: Kitchen Cabinet Makeover

 My biggest concern was that the Gel Stain was going to look more like a paint than a stain.
-I wanted to be able to see the wood wood grain.
-I tried many different application techniques, to see which one gave me the look I wanted.
-The picture on the left is after applying 1 coat of antique walnut and wiping it with a paper towel.
-The picture below shows what the cabinet looks like after applying a second coat.
+I wanted to be able to see the wood grain.
+I tried many different application techniques to see which one gave me the look I wanted.
+The picture directly below on the left is after applying 1 coat of antique walnut and wiping it with a paper towel.
+The picture on the right shows what the cabinet looks like after applying a second coat.

 - Dry-time to touch: 4-6 hours

 - Dry-time to recoat with stain: 12 to 24 hours.